deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-aurora/storage.md

 ## Storage

-The minimumstorageis 10GB.
-Based on yourdatabaseusage, your AmazonAurora storagewill automatically grow, up to 64 TB, in 10GB increments with no impact todatabaseperformance.
-There is no need to provisionstoragein advance
+The minimum storage is 10GB.
+Based on your database usage, your Amazon Aurora storage will automatically grow, up to 64 TB, in 10GB increments with no impact to database performance.
+There is no need to provision storage in advance

 ![image](../../../media/AWS-Aurora_Storage-image1.jpg)